You Can't Stop the Bum Rush: Release and promotion

-Critical reception
+Reception

-You Can't Stop the Bum Rush received a mildly positive reception from music critics who praised the genre-hopping in the tracks and the light-hearted delivery used for them.
-John Bush of AllMusic found the rapping offbeat and the album a lesser version of the Beastie Boys' Hello Nasty but said that the production was "excellent" and the tracks "enjoyable", concluding that "the album's few derivative qualities never really get in the way of an enjoyable listen."
-Tony Scherman of The New York Times credited the album for offering more than just "Steal My Sunshine" by dabbling into different genres, highlighting the four hip-hop songs for being injected with a sunny demeanor, concluding that: "Any unheralded group that cuts an album with at least a half-dozen memorable songs, and two addictive ones, deserves special attention."
-Karen Schoemer of Rolling Stone praised Marc Costanzo for his versatile production on the album and for being an alternative to Fred Durst by being goofy and less serious, concluding that: "Twelve years ago, these guys might have been Camper Van Beethoven, taking the piss out of college rock.
-Today, another genre needs them more."
+You Can't Stop the Bum Rush received generally positive reviews from music critics, who praised the album's genre-hopping and light-hearted delivery.
+John Bush of AllMusic found the rapping offbeat and the album a lesser version of the Beastie Boys's Hello Nasty, but said that the production was "excellent" and the tracks "enjoyable", concluding that "the album's few derivative qualities never really get in the way of an enjoyable listen".
+Tony Scherman of The New York Times credited the album for offering more than just "Steal My Sunshine" by dabbling in different genres, highlighting the four hip-hop songs for their sunny demeanor, concluding that: "Any unheralded group that cuts an album with at least a half-dozen memorable songs, and two addictive ones, deserves special attention".

+Robert Christgau cited "Beautiful Day" and "Cheekybugger" as highlights of the album.
+Karen Schoemer of Rolling Stone praised Marc Costanzo for his versatile production and for offering an alternative to Fred Durst by being goofy and less serious, concluding that: "Twelve years ago, these guys might have been Camper Van Beethoven, taking the piss out of college rock.
+Today, another genre needs them more".
+Commercially, You Can't Stop the Bum Rush peaked at number 46 on the US Billboard 200 and at number 32 on the Canadian Top Albums/CDs chart, and ranked at number 185 on the former's year-end chart.
+It was certified gold in Canada and the United States.